spotandjake/Grain-Toml/Readme.md

 # Grain-Toml
 This repo contains a very basic toml parser written in grain-lang.

+Feel free to use this in your project or as inspiration for a better toml-parser.

 # To Be Done
-This library is by no means completes
+This library is by no means completes, Some Notable Things Missings Are
++ Array Tables
++ Date Support
++ Validation
+  + Validate Keys Only Occur Once

-## Tests
+## Completed
 + [ ] Parsing
+  + [ ] Array tables
+  + [x] Tables
   + [ ] Expressions
     + [x] Parse Comments
       + [x] Parsing Comments